skyflowapi/skyflow-iOS/README.md

  let upsertOptions = [Skyflow.UpsertOption(table: "cards", uniqueColumns: ["cardNumber"], updateType: .UPDATE)]

-// Send the Non-PCI records as additionalFields of CollectOptions (optional) and apply upsert using optional field `upsert` of CollectOptions. let collectOptions = Skyflow.CollectOptions(tokens: true, additionalFields: nonPCIRecords, upsert: upsertOptions)
+// Send the Non-PCI records as additionalFields of CollectOptions (optional) and apply upsert using optional field `upsert` of CollectOptions. let collectOptions = Skyflow.CollectOptions(additionalFields: nonPCIRecords, upsert: upsertOptions)

 // Initialize a Skyflow.CollectCallback - required by CollectContainer's collect(callback:options:).
 // It parses onSuccess into a typed Skyflow.CollectResponse, and onFailure into a typed
-// Skyflow.SkyflowAPIError whenever the vault returns that structured shape (see below);
+// Skyflow.SkyflowError whenever the vault returns that structured shape (see below);
 // otherwise onFailure receives the raw error (e.g. a validation SkyflowError) unchanged. let insertCallback = Skyflow.CollectCallback(
     onSuccess: { response in